 The yawn and stretch technique is particularly effective during morning meetings or sessions with younger participants, serving as both an icebreaker and a mindfulness exercise.
 By acknowledging the early hour and the common feeling of sleepiness, you create a relatable and shared experience among attendees.

-Yawning and stretching slowly not only help to wake up the body but also heighten self-awareness.
+Yawning and stretching not only helps to wake up the body but also heightens self-awareness.
 As you engage in this exercise, encourage participants to notice and release any areas of tension they may be holding.
 Here’s how to practice the yawn and stretch technique: